Differential exponential topological fields: Construction of models of the scheme

 \cor Let $\K$ be an ordered real-closed exponential field.
 Assume that $K$ is of cardinality $\aleph_{1}$ with a countable dense subfield.
 Then we can endow $\K$ with a derivation $\delta$ such that $\K_{\delta}$ is a model of $\CODF$ together with the scheme $(\DL)_E$. \ecor

-\rem Now let us examine a few cases when the field $K$ has a dense countable subfield.

-First, suppose that $(K,v)$ is an henselian perfect valued field with value group $G$ and of equicharacteristic.
-Denote by $\{t^g\in K:\;g\in G\;\&\;v(t^g)=g\}$, a family of elements of $K$ whose set of values is $G$.
-Then by a result of Kaplansky, the residue field $k$ isomorphically embed in the valuation ring of $K$ \cite[Lemma 3.8]{Fo}.
-Let $k_0$ be a dense subfield of $k$.
-Then the subring of $K$ generated by $k_0$ and $\{t^g:\;g\in G_{>0}\}$ is dense in the valuation ring of $K$.
-So in case $\vert k_0\vert=\aleph_0$ and $\vert G\vert=\aleph_0$, then we do have a dense countable subfield.
-Second, suppose now that $(K,<)$ is an ordered field.
-Either $K$ is archimedean and so it embeds into $\IR$ (and so $\IQ$ is dense in $K$), or the archimedean valuation on $K$ is non trivial and so the residue field with respect to this archimedean valuation embeds in $\IR$ (and $\IQ$ is a dense subfield of the residue field).
-In case the value group $G$ is countable, we have a countable dense subring in the valuation ring, namely the subring generated by $\IQ$ and $\{t^g:\;g\in G_{\geq 0}\}$. \erem
+\rem Now let us record a few cases when $K$ is separable and first-countable.
+First, suppose that $(K,v)$ is an henselian perfect valued field of equicharacteristic $0$, with value group $G$.
+Denote by $\{t^g\in K\colon \;g\in G\;\&\;v(t^g)=g\}$, a family of elements of $K$ whose set of values is $G$.
+Then by a result of Kaplansky, the residue field $k$ isomorphically embeds in the valuation ring of $K$ \cite[Lemma 3.8]{Fo}.
+Assume that $k$ is countable and $\vert G\vert=\aleph_0$.
+Consider the subring of $K$ generated by $k$ and $\{t^g:\;g\in G_{>0}\}$, then it is dense in the valuation ring of $K$.
+Since the inverse operation is continuous, $K$ has a dense countable subfield.
+A countable basis of neighbourhoods of $0$ is given by the balls $W_g:=\{x\in K\colon v(x)>g\}$, where $g\in G_{>0}$.
+Second, suppose now that $(K,\leq)$ is an ordered real-closed field.
+Either $K$ is archimedean and so it embeds into $\IR$.
+So assume that the archimedean valuation on $K$ is non trivial.
+The residue field with respect to this archimedean valuation embeds in $\IR$.
+In case the value group $G$ is countable, the subring of $K$ generated by $\IQ$ and $\{t^g:\;g\in G_{>0}\}$ is dense in the valuation ring of $K$.
+As a countable basis of neighbourhoods we may take the balls $B_{n,g}:=\{x\in K\colon \vert x \vert<\frac{1}{n}t^{g}\}$, with $n\in \IN^*$, $g\in G_{>0}$ and where $t^{g}$ is a strictly positive element of $K$ with archimedean valuation equal to $g$. \erem